 About Bariatric Surgery

 The Myocardial Triglyceride Content (MTGC) was also assessed, by using an MR spectroscopy device.
-At baseline when the surgery was first performed, the average body mass index (BMI) of the patients was 41.3 and 16 months later, it was 34.1.
-There was a larger decrease in pericardial fat volume with a decline of 17.3 as opposed to 6.4 of epicardial fat volume.
-The study also found a considerable decrease in visceral fat volume at 35.5 lower, as opposed to the subcutaneous fat volume that fell by 25.
+At baseline when the surgery was first performed, the average body mass index (BMI) of the patients was 41.3, and 16 months later, it was 34.1.
+There was a larger decrease in pericardial fat volume with a decline of 17.3 as opposed to 6.4 of Epicardial Fat Volume (EFV) The study also found a considerable decrease in visceral fat volume at 35.5 lower, as opposed to the subcutaneous fat volume that fell by 25.

 What these results show, according to the study’s researchers, is that this particular type of gastric bypass procedure is successful at reducing the fat tissues and distributions in the body, not just losing weight overall.
-However, it should be noted that the reduction in pericardial fat didn’t make a difference in the participant’s cardiovascular function following the Roux-en-Y gastric bypass procedure.
+However, it should be noted that the reduction in pericardial fat didn’t make a difference in the participant’s cardiovascular function following the gastric bypass procedure.

 Funding for this study was provided by the Netherlands Heart Foundation and was performed with help by a grant from the Dutch Obesity Clinic, using a framework at the Center for Translational Molecular Medicine.
 Linda D. Van Schinkel, MD was head of the research team for this study, as a medical doctor and researcher at the Leiden University Medical Center in the Netherlands.